SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Related Work

 \subsubsection{Torso Mechanisms}

 Torso mechanisms based on animal spines have been analyzed and validated for ground and climbing robots.
-Cheetah spine motions are implemented to improve the efficiency of the locomotion by adding compliance in the body \cite{cheetah}.
-A translational degree of freedom (DoF) in the torso has demonstrated effectiveness in steering motions \cite{spine_horizontal}.
-Inchworm gait that extends and bends the body sequentially is mimicked to allow a small soft robot to climb up on a pole \cite{inchworm}.
-The gecko in-plane bending movement is replicated in Slalom \cite{slalom}, which has reduced energy consumption in climbing by half compared to the rigid body on $30\degree$ slope, equivalent to half of the Earth's gravity.
-We introduce a new torso mechanism inspired by a human stretching motion when trying to reach a high object.
-This helps SCALER to climb in more restricted and contact-rich environments.
+Cheetah spine motions are implemented to improve locomotion efficiency by adding compliance in the body \cite{cheetah}. \red{One} degree of freedom (DoF) in the torso has demonstrated effectiveness in steering motions \cite{spine_horizontal}.
+Inchworm gait extends and bends the body \red{for} a small soft robot to climb on a pole \cite{inchworm}.
+Slalom \cite{slalom} replicated gecko in-plane bending movement, which reduced energy consumption in climbing by half that of the rigid body on a \SI{30}{\degree} slope.
+We introduce a novel torso mechanism that is advantageous in restricted, contact-rich environments and offers superior scalability.